 But it has made her a household name in the industry.

-Olshan said was one of her agents – Emily Chen, a former vice president at Goldman Sachs – who started reporting on contracts in 2006 at the request of one of her clients, Harvey Schwartz, who would go on to be the president of Goldman.
+Olshan said it was one of her agents – Emily Chen, a former vice president at Goldman Sachs – who started reporting on contracts in 2006 at the request of one of her clients, Harvey Schwartz, who would go on to be the president of Goldman.
 (The investment bank on Monday announced Schwartz’s plans to retire next month, just days after it was reported he was named successor to Goldman CEO Lloyd Blankfein.)

 Olshan said she started posting the report on social media in 2010, and it took off from there.
 She griped about the new batch of imitators, and explained that accurately vetting each week’s activity is no small task.